 The Paralegal and Legal Studies Curriculum was developed according to guidelines provided by the American Bar Association’s Standing Committee on Paralegals.
 It offers students a background in the legal fundamentals, appropriate skills and practical experience necessary for professional employment.
 The paralegal can perform tasks delegated by a lawyer as long as the lawyer is responsible to the client and assumes full professional responsibility for the work.
 A paralegal cannot give legal advice, appear in court or set fees.
 Paralegals may not provide legal services directly to the public, except permitted by law.

 There is an increasingly wide range of paralegal job opportunities in both the private and public sectors.
 Law firms, banks, accounting firms, insurance companies, brokerage houses, the court system, schools, hospitals, welfare centers, public program law offices, neighborhood legal centers, legal aid offices and national, state and city government agencies all employ paralegals.
 Federal, New York State and New York City civil service systems have paralegal job classifications.
-The paralegal program gives the student a broad range
+The paralegal program gives the student a broad range of employment opportunities.

 A paralegal education can prove to be a good background for an executive career in professions other than law and for the law profession itself.
 One can apply earned credits towards a law-related bachelor’s degree.
-The program has a large liberal arts component, which enables students to continue their education after completion of the AAS Paralegal Degree.
+The program has a large liberal arts component, which enables students to continue their education after completion of the AAS Paralegal and Legal Studies Degree.